GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 ## Clone the Cloud IoT Core Node.js sample files from GitHub

-You'll use the MQTT sample to send messages to Cloud IoT Core.
+You use the MQTT sample to send messages to Cloud IoT Core.

 Clone the sample program with the following command: